-As we enter into the second half of 2017, here’s our quarterly snapshot of the biggest ranches for sale throughout the United States.
-At a combined 1.1 million acres (and combined sales value of $406 million!), this incredible collection of ranches and farmland comprise a vast and beautiful diversity of terrain that unfurls from dramatic 13,000-foot Rocky Mountain peaks to the arid desert plains of the American Southwest.
-Sit back and enjoy the view!
+As we head into the new year, here’s our quarterly snapshot of the biggest ranches for sale throughout the United States.
+At a combined acreage of over a million acres, this collection of ranches and farmland represents the sprawling and monumental diversity of land for sale across the country!

 Marton Ranch is a resource-rich working livestock ranch that includes eight miles of North Platte River frontage, as well as numerous creeks, wells, springs and reservoirs spread throughout the well-watered property.
 The North Platte’s tailwater section below Grey Reef Reservoir is considered one of the best wild-trout fisheries in Wyoming, and is home to a healthy number of trophy rainbow and brown trout.
-Rising from an elevation of 5,300 feet along the Platte River to 7,500 feet near Bear Mountain, the habitat here is ideal for livestock grazing as well as robust populations of pronghorn antelopes, mule deer, elk and upland game birds.
-The ranch was first listed for sale on June 3, 2016.
+Rising from an elevation of 5,300 feet along the Platte River to 7,500 feet near Bear Mountain, the habitat here is ideal for livestock grazing as well as robust populations of pronghorn antelopes, mule deer, elk, upland game birds, not to mention incredible waterfowl hunting along the river’s grassy shores.
+Marton Ranch was listed for sale on June 3, 2016.

 Set in the rolling prairie land of north-central Montana, IX Ranch is a true legacy ranch, with only two owners in its 128-year history.
 Currently owned and operated through three generations of the same family, the Roths, IX Ranch runs over 4,000 head of feeder cattle, plus a smaller horse-breeding program for use working the cattle and occasional recreational programs.
 Given its enviable location in the foothills of the Bear Paw Mountains and adjacent to the protected lands of Upper Missouri River Breaks National Monument, hunting opportunities at this stellar Western ranch include elk, mule deer, whitetail deer, antelope, mountain lion and five species of upland birds.